Planning Your Proposal? Here's What to Say and How to Say It

 Sure, getting down on one knee while holding a ring box sort of says it all.
 But because the moment you get engaged should be an unforgettable occasion, it pays to have some eloquent words prepared.
 Here's a crash course on finding the right words.

-First, sit down to collect your thoughts a day or two before you plan to pop the question—even though you don't think you'll be nervous, when the moment comes, you will be.
-(And, chances are slim you'll be well spoken if you put yourself on the spot.)
+First, sit down to collect your thoughts a day or two before you plan to ask—even though you don't think you'll be nervous, when the moment comes, you will be, and chances are slim you'll be well spoken if you put yourself on the spot.
 You should probably at least write down a rough draft of what you want to say so you can go over it a few times to prepare.
+(And, just think, once you pop the question, you get to take our Style Quiz and start planning an amazing wedding!).
 But what should you say?
 To trigger inspiration for a proposal speech she'll always remember, ask yourself these questions:

 What did you think when you first met her?